lucassklp/Node.Version.Management/README.md

 # Node.Version.Management

-A multi-plataform node version management tool
+A multi-plataform node version management tool.

 Note: This project is under development.
-The current version is just a Proof of Concept, but a stable version is coming.
+The current version is just a Proof of Concept and is working only on windows, but a stable version is coming.

 ## Requirements